cvanloo/rmsgo/README.md

   - remoteRoot: URL path below which the server is accessible. (e.g. "/storage/")
   - storageRoot: Location on server's file system to store remoteStorage documents. (e.g. "/var/rms/storage/")
 - \[Recommended] `UseAuthentication` configure how requests are authenticated and control access permissions of users.
+  - There are some default users, but for fine grained control custom users can be provided.
+  - `UserReadOnly` has read access to any folder/document
+  - `UserReadWrite` has read and write access to any folder/document
+  - `UserReadPublic` can only read public folders
 - \[Recommended] `UseAllowedOrigins` allow-list of hosts that may make requests to the server.
 Per default any host is allowed.
 - \[Optional] `UseAllowOrigin` for more control, specify a function that decides based on the request if it is allowed or not.
 If this option is specified, `UseAllowedOrigins` has no effect.
 - \[Not Recommended] `AllowAnyReadWrite` allow even unauthenticated requests to create, read, and delete any documents on the server.
 Has no effect if `UseAuthentication` is specified.